distanceworkshops/distanceworkshops.github.io/CTDS-Mar2022.md

 ## Registration and Payment

 The Registration Fee is 270GBP.
-Registration can be taken via the Univ of St Andrews Online Shop.
+Registration is now open via the [Univ of St Andrews Online Shop](https://onlineshop.st-andrews.ac.uk/conferences-and-events/events/creem/online-workshop-analysis-of-camera-trap-data-with-distance-sampling-21st-25th-march-2022).
 Registration deadline is 11 February 2022.

 All participants are asked to abide by our [workshop code of conduct](code-of-conduct).